-One of the best ways to see what internships may be available around you, is to look at websites dedicated solely to internship and job openings.
-Sites like Jooble can help you not only see what internships may be available around you, but help you better filter what type of internship you’re looking searching for.
+One of the best ways to see what internships may be available around you is to look at websites dedicated solely to internships and job openings.
+Sites like Jooble can help you not only see what internships may be available around you but help you better filter what type of internship you’re looking searching for.
 Start by using keywords like “marketing internship” in your desired location and you’ll be amazed as to what may come up.

 All these tips can be applied at the same time.
 Make sure you have carefully proofread your CV and you are set to go.
 You can search for international internships via networking or third-party providers like Capital Placement, or by applying directly to organisations.
 The only thing that matters is that you need to search for opportunities.
 It doesn’t matter if you’re an undergraduate, you’ll come across an international internship to your liking sooner or later.